rburmorrison/go-argue/README.md

 	var two commTwo
 	var variable bool

 	// 3.
-Create the Lawyer and add the arguments and
+Create the Lawyer, add the arguments and flags,
+	//    and add the function to run if a command is run
-	//    flags
+	//    by the user
 	law := argue.NewLawyer("This is a test of the arugment package.", "x.x.x") law.AddFact("test", "this is just a test flag", &variable) law.AddArgumentFromStruct("one", "this is the first", &one).SetHandler(func(v interface{}) {